zeebe-io/enhancements/ZEP000-prevent-ood.md

 When exporter is slow or not available, it prevents the broker from taking snapshot and compacting the log.
 Eventually the broker goes out of disk space.
 This ZEP proposes a solution to prevent the broker from reaching a non-recoverable state.
 When the exporter is healthy again, the broker should be able to compact the log eventually.

+The broker's strategy to prevent out of disk space is as follows.
 When the broker's disk space usage goes above a threshold
   * Reject client requests
   * Stop generating internal events
 	  * Reject commands from other partitions
-	  * Pause stream processor so it doesnot write new follow up events
+	  * Pause stream processor so it does not write new follow up events
 	  * Pause internal timer command - timer triggers and job timeout triggers

 # Motivation